 We recommend a room temperature of at least 70° F. If yours is cooler, you can place the candles in a warm area like the top of an oven or the laundry room.
 You can also place the containers in a box lined with towels or paper.
-The next thing to consider is pouring temperature - we found pouring the wax around 130-135° F prevents it from cooling too quickly.
+The next thing to consider is pouring temperature - we found pouring soy wax around 130-135° F and beeswax around 155-160° F prevents it from cooling too quickly.

 If you're still noticing aesthetic issues, try experimenting with the wax and fragrance.
-Some soy blends are prone to frosting, so look for an option that says "frost resistant" like these Bramble Berry waxes.
+Some soy blends are prone to frosting, so look for an option that says "frost resistant."

 You can also hold a heat gun a few inches away from the top of the candle for 2-3 seconds.
 That will smooth everything out, and no one will know there were imperfections!